HenrikBechmann/react-infinite-grid-scroller/README.md

 Cache management functions operate on indexes and items in the cache, and generally ignore indexes and items that are not in the cache.

-This is a sparse cache, and indexes in the cache are not guaranteed to be contiguous.
+This is a sparse in-memory cache, and indexes in the cache are not guaranteed to be contiguous.

 ### `technical` object